 Emergency and public officials like you can help us maintain a safe, secure and reliable pipeline system.

-If you notice any suspicious activity or abnormal odour near one of our above ground facilities, call 911 immediately, then call Enbridge's 24-hour emergency number for your area.
+If you notice any suspicious activity or abnormal odour near one of our above ground facilities, call 911 immediately, then call Enbridge's 24-hour emergency number found in this brochure.